Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Connect_bot_account.md

 **Step 1**

-1. Enter any text message, emoji, GiF, link, image, etc. in the already linked channel in MM or in any DM/GM.
+1. Run the "/msteams-sync connect-bot" command.
+2. Click on the link provided.
+3. Enter the valid credentials.

 **Expected**

-The same message posted on MM should be visible on the linked channel in Teams or DM/GM.
+The user should be able to connect the bot account to the desired Teams account.